permanence-dao/permanence-dao-docs/src/introduction.md

-This site contains the complete documentation for the internal and external operations of [Permanence DAO](https://permanence.io).
+This site contains the complete documentation required for the internal and external operations of [Permanence DAO](https://permanence.io).